- These are desires that people have or strive to satisfy e.g. thirst is a desire for drink

 - Public and private goods

-- Public goods belong to no one in particular but are owned the government or all of us collectively e.g. roads, airports, rivers, public hospitals, public parks, railways, churches etc.
+- Public goods belong to no one in particular but are owned by the government or by all of us collectively e.g. roads, airports, rivers, public hospitals, public parks, railways, churches etc.

 - Intermediate goods and finished goods

 - Intermediate goods are used as inputs/raw materials to be processed into a more useful form.
 E.g sisal, sugarcane, wood, cotton etc.

 - Finished goods are final products that come out of processing in the required form (output) e.g flour from maize or wheat, dress from cotton.

 - Material goods are commodities that are tangible e.g food, books, chairs, vehicles, shoes

 - Non-material goods are intangible e.g. teaching, nursing etc